AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 # Install Adobe Experience Manager desktop app {#install-app-v2}

 Using the Adobe Experience Manager desktop app, the assets within Experience Manager are easily accessible on your local desktop and can be used in any desktop applications.
-Assets can be easily revealed in Mac Finder or Windows Explorer, opened in desktop applications, and changed locally – the changes are saved back to Experience Manager when you upload and a new version is created in the repository.
+Assets can be previewed, opened in native desktop applications, revealed in Mac Finder or Windows Explorer for placing in other documents, and changed locally – the changes are saved back to Experience Manager when you upload and a new version is created in the repository.

-Such an integration allows various roles in the organization to manage the assets centrally in Adobe Experience Manager Assets and to access them in the Creative Cloud and other applications, while making it easy to adhere to the various standards including branding.
+Such an integration allows various roles in the organization to manage the assets centrally in Adobe Experience Manager Assets and to access them in any native desktop applications (including 3rd-party as well as Adobe's Creative Cloud), while making it easy to adhere to the various standards including branding.

 To use Experience Manager desktop app,

-* Ensure that your Experience Manager server version is supported by Experience Manager desktop app.
-See the [compatibility matrix](release-notes-of-v1.md#compatibilitymatrix).
+* Ensure that your Experience Manager version is supported by Experience Manager desktop app.
+See the [system requirements](#tech-specs-v2) below.
 * Download and install the application.
+See [installing](#install-v2) below.
 * Test the connection using a few assets.
-See [Access and open assets on your desktop](use-app-v1.md#openondesktop).
+See [how to browse and search for assets](using.md#browse-search-preview-assets).

 ## System requirements prerequisites, and download links {#tech-specs-v2}